Keto Breakfast Cookies – Keto Oatmeal Cookies

-These keto breakfast cookies are your best egg-free keto breakfast to fix all your keto oatmeal cookies craving.
+These keto breakfast cookies are your best cooked-egg alternative keto breakfast to fix all your keto oatmeal cookie cravings.

 They taste like real oatmeal cookies.
-They are dense, sweet, chewy with crunchy bites of nuts.
+They are dense, sweet, and chewy with crunchy bites of nuts.

-But, they only contain 2.6g grams of net carbs per large cookie, and they are the most fulfilling keto breakfast served with your bulletproof coffee.
+But, they only contain 2.6 grams of net carbs per large cookie, and they are the most fulfilling keto breakfast served with your bulletproof coffee.

 Keep reading to see how you can make keto-friendly oatmeal cookies with no oats!

 Classic Oatmeal Cookies are not keto-friendly.
 The reason is that oatmeal itself is not keto-friendly.

 You can’t have oats on your keto diet or, if you do want to eat oats, you will have to stick to a very low amount.